Want to learn more about the Orthodox Church of the Culdees?

-In practice, together with other orthodox churches, we also do services on Saturday, and have a more Culdean adhearance to the daily and annual Hebrew Divine services.
+Together with other orthodox churches, we also have the practice of doing services on Saturday.
+As True Orthodox we have a more Culdean adherence to the daily and annual Hebrew Divine services.
 This is as indicated in the 1928 BCP(our English liturgy).
 In the Introduction it says that a Bishop or Archbishop may have additional (or fewer) feasts that can vary from the main BCP.
 Two of these points are agreement with the Canadian book of Common Prayer, the “Collect for Saturday”, and the common usage of “Hear O Israel” before the Eucharistic Decalogue.

 We are believers in the God of Israel and His commandment to keep the Sabbath holy.
 All religious denominations agree that is from Friday night sundown to Saturday night sundown.
 Most agree the Bible says that it has been for ever established.
 For example, see our primary liturgy, the Anglican Book of Common prayer, the “Collect for Saturday”.
 The Saturday Sabbath is the main reason we have in our culture the term “weekend” where the work days or “week days” are only Monday to Friday.
 God has preserved that sign that we are His people in every generation, for ever, as it says in Exodus 31:13 and Ezekiel 20:12.
 However today, few people know that it is still official orthodox doctrine that Saturday is the Sabbath.